utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/connecting-multiple-apis.md

 If you're working on a [multi-file API definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#working-with-multi-file-api-definitions), you can choose which files to add to each API.
 Make sure to select the correct definition files when [adding files to an API](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#adding-files-from-a-connected-repository).

-If there are common components referenced by multiple APIs, you can keep them in separate directories (such as `schemas` or `responses`).
-You can then add the common component files to each API as needed.
-Keep in mind that if you push changes to a component file from one API, other APIs that use the same component will be affected.

 > For OpenAPI 2.0 and 3.0 APIs, when you add definition files to your API, Postman scans for any referenced files and automatically adds them to your API.
 If two root definition files reference the same file, that file will be added to both APIs.
 In this case, changes made in one API may affect the other API.

+### Reusing components in multiple APIs

+If there are common components referenced by multiple APIs, you can keep them in separate directories (such as `schemas` or `responses`).
+You can then [add the common component files](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#adding-files-from-a-connected-repository) to each API as needed.
+This enables you to reuse the same component file in more than one API definition.
+Keep in mind that if you push changes to a component file from one API, other APIs that use the same component will also be affected.

 ## Separating APIs with branches